nsmryan/nsmryan.github.io/posts/2019-05-02-Layers-Of-Movement-In-Vim.markdown

 # Move Between Source Locations in 4 Easy Steps
-Vim, like many well-used tools, provides a series of differernt levels of precision depending on the task at handle.
+Vim, like many well-used tools, provides a series of differerent levels of precision depending on the task at handle.
-To prevent unnecessary suspense, the levels of movement as I see them are: movement between files/buffers, movement within a file, movement within the screen, and movement within a line of text.
+To prevent unnecessary suspense, I will just list the levels of movement as I see them:
+  * Movement between files/buffers
+  * Movement within a file
+  * Movement within the screen
+  * Movement within a line of text.

 Not all levels are necessarily used- more that the levels exist and are useful in different situations.
 Its also worth